shoturian/Saurien/README.md

 - open the token.js with note++ or any text editor

-- change the places in the token.js (examples: Your owner Id to your discord Id)
+- change the places in the token.js (example: Your owner Id to your discord Id)
 ```

 ## Running